dmidlo/histdata.com-tools/docs/reconstruction-certification-contracts.md

 ## Current and legacy policy versions

+`ReconstructionCertificationPolicyV2` is the modern-reference policy schema.
-`ReconstructionCertificationPolicyV2` is the issue #449 release contract.
+The current factory predeclares the issue #491 release contract.
 It
 fixes:

-- product version `2.1.0`;
+- product version `2.4.0` (while embedded earlier V2 policies remain readable);
 - the exact EURGBP/EURUSD/GBPUSD instrument set and ASCII tick scope;
 - common source support beginning at `200203` and an execution-time end month;
 - delivery mode `modern_reference` and claim `unconditioned_reference`;